dgraph-io/dgraph-docs/content/deploy/fast-data-loading/live-loader.md

 Live Loader generates an `upsertPredicate` query for each of the ids found in the request, while adding the corresponding `xid` to that `uid`.
 The added mutation is only useful if the `uid` doesn't exists.

-The `-U, --upsertPredicate` flag runs the Live Loader in upsertPredicate mode.
+The `-U, --upsertPredicate` flag runs the Live Loader in "upsert predicate" mode.
 The provided predicate needs to be indexed, and the Loader will use it to store blank nodes as a `xid`.

 {{% notice "note" %}}
 When the `upsertPredicate` already exists in the data, the existing node with this `xid` is modified and no new node is added.